Endowment tax

-Endowment tax is the taxation of financial endowments that are otherwise not taxed due to their charitable, educational, or religious mission.
+Endowment tax is the taxation of financial endowments in the United States.
+Previous to 2018, these endowments were not taxed due to their charitable, educational, or religious mission.
 Endowments can be up to several billion dollars at some universities, some charitable foundations, and some medical foundations.

-Endowment tax in the United States

-Excise tax on private foundation endowments
+Several institutions have endowment/student ratio of >$1M.
+It is these endowments that are targeted.

+Endowment taxation

 Unlike nonprofit corporations classified as a public charity, private foundations in the United States are generally subject to a 1% or 2% excise tax on any net investment income.

-Federal changes in 2017 and 2018

 As enacted in the Tax Cuts and Jobs Act of 2017 and amended by the Bipartisan Budget Act of 2018, an excise tax of 1.4% on endowment income is levied on universities that have at least 500 tuition-paying students and net assets of at least $500,000 per student.
 The $500,000 is not adjusted for inflation, so the threshold is effectively lowered over time.

-The endowment tax provision of the Tax Cuts and Jobs Act has been criticized as funding tax breaks for corporations and the wealthy at the expense of education.
-Critics note that the tax could threaten financial aid for low-income students, stifle social mobility, and prevent medical research.
-This tax only impacts the top 53 wealthiest schools, and is in line with what most other philanthropic charities pay in excise taxes.
-There continue to be vigorous efforts that advocate the repeal of the tax.
+The 2018 endowment tax impacted the 53 wealthiest schools.
+It was in line with what most other philanthropic charities pay in excise taxes.

+Proposed changes in 2026

+The endowment tax will be expanded in 2026.
+The tax would be more aggressive.
+Again, it is levied on endowment income (not endowment per se) plus royalties, etc. The level of taxation will be tiered, based on the endowment/student ratio.